neos/neos-development-collection/TYPO3.Media/Documentation/References/Commands.rst

 ``--preset``
   Preset name, if not provided thumbnails are created for all presets ``--async``
-  Asynchronous generation, if not provided the setting ``TYPO3.Media.asyncThumbnails`` is used
+  Asynchronous generation, if not provided the setting ``Neos.Media.asyncThumbnails`` is used

-.. _`Media Command Reference: TYPO3.MEDIA typo3.media:media:importresources`:
+.. _`Media Command Reference: Neos.MEDIA Neos.media:media:importresources`:

 ``typo3.media:media:importresources``
 *************************************